priyalj52/Voyage-Vue/README.md

     <ul> <li>  Add a hotel </li>
       <li> Add rooms to their hotel </li>
       <li>Make bookings, to confirm their booking they need to pay through stripe  </li>
-      <li>  Can see their bookings and also the booking made to their hotels by vistors  </li>
+      <li>  Can see their bookings and also the booking made to their hotels by visitors  </li>
     </ul>
   </li>
   <li>User can perform Search or Location filters to see hotels of their choice</li>